Skip to main content

 Some of the most intriguing use cases are not in real-time interaction but in passive recording.
 Start-ups are already experimenting with AI-powered wearable recorders that log and summarise every conversation you have.
 For forgetful executives, that sounds liberating.
 For anyone concerned about surveillance, it is chilling.

 What Meta unveiled this week may not have been slick, but it was significant.
-The Display glasses look like the first true attempt to bring AI eyewear to the masses.
-Whether we are ready is another question.
+The Display glasses look like the first true attempt to bring AI eyewear to the masses, backed by manufacturing scale that suggests genuine market confidence rather than corporate optimism.

-The question now is not whether smart glasses are coming — they are — but whether we are ready to look the world in the eye when they do.
+The question now is not whether smart glasses are coming, they are, but whether we're ready to look the world in the eye when they arrive.
+What social rules do you think we need for a world where everyone might be recording?
+Drop your take in the comments below.

 What did you think?